 Graduates in environmental science and biology have been very successful in gaining admission to doctoral programs or finding professional employment in their chosen field.

-Each student pursuing the MS is supervised by a faculty member in the Department of Environmental Science and Biology or by an "associate" faculty member from the Departments of the Earth Sciences or Chemistry.
-At the time of the production of the Catalog, faculty outside of the Department of Environmental Science and Biology supervising students in this program include Mark Noll, Jim Zollweg, and Paul Richards.
+Each student pursuing the MS is supervised by a faculty member in the Department of Environmental Science and Ecology or by an "associate" faculty member from the Departments of Earth Sciences or Chemistry.
+At the time of the production of the Catalog, faculty outside of the Department of Environmental Science and Ecology supervising students in this program include Mark Noll, Jim Zollweg, and Paul Richards.

-For more information about applying for graduate study at The College at Brockport, please contact the Graduate School.
+For more information about applying for graduate study at The College at Brockport, please contact the Center for Graduate Studies.